 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+- Don’t: Consume too much added sugar.
 Log your food intake for a week.
 You may be consuming more added sugar than you think.
-Are you eating canned fruit, granola bars, sweetened cereal, or drinking fruit juice?
+Are you eating canned fruit, granola bars, sweetened cereal or drinking fruit juice?
 Are you using sugary condiments such as ketchup or maple syrup?
-These foods are not the best choice for the weight conscious athlete, as they contain unnecessary sugar/calories that often result in fat storage.
+These foods are not the best choice for the weight conscious athlete, as they contain unnecessary sugar, which lacks nutritional value, plus calories that often result in fat storage when in excess.
 Be sure to eliminate the added sugar in your diet, not the essential nutrients typically consumed at mealtime.

-Initially, it is far more important to discover a correlation between when and why you eat each day, not how many calories you’ve consumed.
+- Do: Keep track of when and why you eat.
+Initially, it’s far more important to discover a correlation between when and why you eat each day, not how many calories you’ve consumed.
 For most athletes, weight loss has more to do with psychology than caloric intake.
 Emotional eating and improper nutrient timing often make weight loss extremely difficult to accomplish.
-Together, these habits can lead to poor satiety and a drop in blood sugar each day, not to mention a gradual decrease in metabolism over time.
+Together, these habits can lead to poor satiety and a drop in blood sugar, not to mention a gradual decrease in metabolism over time.
 By embracing behavior and habit change, you will be able to experience long-term success without the added stress of calorie counting.

+- Do: Refuel after your workout.
 Recovery nutrition is one of the most important meals of the day for an athlete.
 Refueling within 30 to 60 minutes after exercise is critical.
 Proper refueling can reduce body fat and yet maintain lean mass while speeding recovery.
-Within that brief period post-exercise, your cells are able to use nutrients as fuel instead of storing them — not to mention that it will be much easier to control consumption at your next meal if you aren’t famished after a tough workout.
+Within that brief post-exercise period, your cells are able to use nutrients as fuel instead of storing them — not to mention that it will be much easier to control consumption at your next meal if you aren’t famished after a tough workout.

+- Don’t: Weigh yourself daily.
 Stepping on the scale each day is the least effective way for an athlete to track weight loss while training.
-Changes in hydration status, glycogen storage, menstrual cycle patterns and bowel movements can result in drastically different numbers on the scale from day to day.
+Changes in hydration, glycogen storage, menstrual cycle patterns and bowel movements can result in drastically different numbers on the scale from day to day.
 This inaccurate reflection of weight may cause you to experience a false sense of failure and disappointment.